groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/excel-to-powerpoint.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to Convert EXCEL to POWERPOINT in C#"
+    title_left: "Convert Excel to PowerPoint in C# .NET"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the EXCEL file to POWERPOINT using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert the Excel file to PowerPoint using a few lines of code.

-        *   Create an instance of Converter class and load the EXCEL file with full path
+        *   Create an instance of **Converter** class and load the Excel file with full path
-        *   Create & set ConvertOptions for the powerpoint type
+        *   Create & set **ConvertOptions** for the powerpoint type
-        *   Call Converter.Convert method and pass the full path and format (POWERPOINT) as parameter
+        *   Call **Converter.Convert** method and pass the full path and format (PowerPoint) as parameter

     title_right: "System Requirements"
     content_right: |